 I don't want to scare anyone off at this point, but...

 This was due to my diabetic complications.
-I was diagnosed with proliferative retinopathy at 21, after only 9 years of type one diabetes (thankfully it's been stable ever since the lengthy and intense laser treatment), I have a delightful skin condition. necrobiosis lipoidicus diabeticorum, diabetes-related breast condition, (diabetic mastopathy), which I wrote about in 2003, a mild and so far very stable form of diabetic kidney disease and intermittent stiffening of the fingers (Dupuytren's Contracture).
-I suppose there was a deep-seated doubt in my mind that my body was a healthy place for a fetus to live in. **
+I was diagnosed with proliferative retinopathy at 21, after only 9 years of type one diabetes (thankfully it's been stable ever since the lengthy and intense laser treatment), I have a delightful skin condition. necrobiosis lipoidicus diabeticorum, diabetes-related breast condition, (diabetic mastopathy), which I wrote about in 2003, a mild and so far very stable form of diabetic kidney disease and occasional stiffening of the fingers (Dupuytren's Contracture).
+I suppose there was a deep-seated doubt in my mind that my body was a healthy place for a fetus to live in. ** (see notes below)